Teaming Up With You To Give Your Pet Better Health…and A Better Life!

-I’ve had a really blessed journey in my career.
-After over 30 years I’m still excited about tending to your pets— especially in my surgery room!
-I want to help both of you and I consider my ability to do so a Divine Gift.
+I’ve had a really blessed journey in my life and career.
+After over 34 years I’m still excited about tending to your pets— especially in my surgery room!
+I want to help both of you and I consider my ability to do so a Divine Gift and Responsibility.

-Surrounded by all types of animals since childhood, Dr. Sollenberger developed her real passion for veterinary medicine at the age of 16 right here at MAVH beginning on our PetCare Team, then Tech Support, and now happily remains part of the Mid-Atlantic family now as an associate veterinarian.
+Surrounded by all types of animals since childhood, Dr. Sollenberger developed her real passion for veterinary medicine at the age of 16 right here at MAVH beginning on our PetCare Team, then Tech Support, and now happily remains part of the MAVH family as a veterinarian.

-Dr. Sollenberger enjoys all aspects of small animal medicine but her special interest is oncology.
+Even though Dr. Sollenberger enjoys all aspects of small animal medicine, including surgery, her special interest is oncology.
 After personally experiencing cancer with her beloved Bubba dog as well as some family members, her goal is to provide the best options for Pets that are diagnosed with this terrible disease.

-In her leisurely moments, Dr. Sollenberger enjoys the great outdoors, traveling, and spending time with her husband Scott, son Anderson, 3 dogs, 6 cats, and turtle.
+In her leisurely moments, Dr. Sollenberger enjoys the great outdoors, traveling, and spending time with her husband Scott, children Anderson & Caroline, 3 dogs, 6 cats, and turtle.

-While she loves treating dogs of all shapes and sizes, she has a truly special interest in feline medicine.
-Dr. Dickinson is a member of the American Association of Feline Practitioners and focuses her continuing education efforts attending feline lectures in order to stay up to date on the latest information and techniques in feline medicine.
-A few of her favorite learning topics are senior feline care and pain management.
+Since Dr. Altendorf’s special interest is feline medicine, she is a member of the American Association of Feline Practitioners.
+She focuses her continuing education efforts attending lectures, in order to stay up to date on the lastest information and techniques in feline medicine.
+One of her favorite learning topics is senior feline care and pain management.
 Her pets are definitely members of her family and Dr. Altendorf knows many petparents feel the same way so she wants to help maximize the time and quality of life that they are able to share with their pets.

-When not working, she enjoys spending time with her fiancé Kyle, her Shetland Sheepdog Rigby, and four cats, Josie Cora (aka JC), Emmy, Riley and Tobey.
-She enjoys hiking, watching movies, and of course dressing up her cats.
+When not working, Dr. Altendorf enjoys spending time at home with husband, Kyle, her Shetland Sheepdog, Rigby, and 11 (!) cats, including JC, Emmy, Riley, Tobey, Polly Pocket, Annie and Dewey.
+She also likes to hike, watch movies, and of course, dress up her cats.